-As well as their four weeks of annual leave, employees are entitled to 11 public holidays each year (if the public holidays fall on days they’d normally work).
-Staff who choose to work on public holidays are entitled to be paid time-and-a-half and get a day’s leave to take later.
+As well as their 4 weeks of annual leave, employees are entitled to 12 public holidays each year (if the public holidays fall on days they’d normally work).
+Employees who choose to work on public holidays are entitled to be paid time-and-a-half and may get a day’s leave to take later.

 Work out if you’re paying your employees properly and doing what’s expected.

-You can only require an employee to work on a public holiday if it’s written into their employment agreement.
-If they agree to work, you must:
+You can only require an employee to work on a public holiday if it’s written into their employment agreement and it’s a day they would usually work.
+Otherwise, you can ask an employee to work on a public holiday, but they don’t have to agree.

 Public holiday dates(external link) — Employment New Zealand